davidfstr/webcrystal/README.md

 * Compact package: One .py file.
 Only one dependency (`urllib3`).
 * A simple documented archival format.
-* Nearly 100% code coverage.
+* >95% code coverage, enforced by the test suite.
 * Friendly MIT license.
 * Excellent documentation.